SultansOfCode/Stardust/README.md

 ### Thanks

-People from [Twitch](https://twitch.tv/SultansOfCode) for watching and supporting me while developing it
+People from [Twitch](https://twitch.tv/SultansOfCode) for watching me and supporting me while developing it

 People from #Zig channel at [Libera.Chat](https://libera.chat/) for helping me out with Zig doubts

+All of my [LivePix](https://livepix.gg/sultansofcode) donators

 ---